ratschlab/HistoPlexer/README.md

 - `--n_epochs`: Number of epochs with the initial learning rate.
 - `--n_epochs_decay`: Number of epochs to decay the learning rate linearly to zero.
 - `--gpu_ids`: Specifies which GPU(s) to use.
+- `--output_nc`: Output channel dimension.
+- `--channel`: For singleplex add this arg.
+E.g., 0 for the first channel of the IMC image.

 ### Input Requirements:
 - The model expects **H&E images** to be **1024x1024**.